Tara Betts

-Tara Betts is the author of two full-length poetry collections: Break the Habit, which was published in October 2016 with Trio House Press, and her debut collection Arc & Hue on the Willow Books imprint of Aquarius Press.
+Tara Betts is the author of three full-length poetry collections: Refuse to Disappear, which was published in June 2022 with The Word Works, Break the Habit, which was published in October 2016 with Trio House Press, and her debut collection Arc & Hue on the Willow Books imprint of Aquarius Press.
 In 2010, Essence Magazine named her as one of their "40 Favorite Poets".

 Betts was born in Kankakee, Illinois, and is the oldest of three siblings.
 Her first job was at the Kankakee Public Library.
 Betts received her B.A. in communication at Loyola University, Chicago.
-She received her M.F.A. in creative writing from New England College in 2007.
+She is also a graduate of the Cave Canem and the MFA Program in Poetry at New England College (graduated 2007).

 Betts worked with several non-profit organizations in Chicago, Illinois, including Gallery 37 and Young Chicago Authors.
 She received her Ph.D. in English/creative writing at Binghamton University in 2014.

 Career

 After earning her Ph.D., Betts returned to Chicago and began her post as a visiting lecturer at University of Illinois-Chicago in 2015.
 Prior to that, she was a lecturer in creative writing at Rutgers University in New Brunswick, New Jersey, until 2011.
 A Cave Canem graduate, and residencies from Ragdale Foundation, Centrum and Caldera, and an Illinois Arts Council Artist fellowship.
 Betts has self-published small runs of several chapbooks: "Can I Hang?"
 (1999), "Switch" (2003), "Break the Habit" (2012), and "Circling Unexpectedly" (2013).
 Her most recent chapbook 7 x 7: kwansabas was published by Backbone Press in 2015.
 Betts is also a co-editor of The Beiging of America: Personal Narratives About Being Mixed Race in the Twenty-First Century (2 Leaf Press, 2017) with Cathy Schlund-Vials and Sean Patrick Forbes.

 She is working on a third collection of poetry, a collection of critical essays, and a translation of poems by Salomé Ureña de Henríquez.
 Betts was commissioned by the Peggy Choy Dance Company to write a series of poems and monologues for "THE GREATEST!: An Homage to Muhammad Ali" in 2011 & 2013.
 These writings were published on Winged City Press in April 2013 and were mentioned in the New York Times.

-Betts' work has appeared in Essence, the Steppenwolf Theater production Words on Fire, Obsidian III, Callaloo, PMS, Meridians, Drum Voices Revue, WSQ, Columbia Poetry Review, Ninth Letter, Hanging Loose, Drunken Boat, Mythium, Reverie, and WombPoetry.
-Her work has been anthologized in Gathering Ground (University of Michigan Press), Bum Rush the Page (Three Rivers Press), Power Lines (Tia Chucha Press), Poetry Slam (Manic D Press), Black Writing from Chicago (Southern Illinois University Press), ROLE CALL (Third World Press), These Hands I Know (Sarabande), Best Black Women’s Erotica 2 (Cleis Press), Hurricane Blues (Southeast Missouri University Press), Home Girls Make Some Noise: Hip Hop Feminism (Parker Publishing), Fingernails Across a Chalkboard (Third World Press) and Letters to the World (Red Hen Press).
+Betts' work has appeared in Essence, the Steppenwolf Theater production Words on Fire, Obsidian III, Callaloo, PMS, Meridians, Drum Voices Revue, WSQ, Columbia Poetry Review, African Voices, Ninth Letter, Hanging Loose, Drunken Boat, Mythium, Reverie, and WombPoetry.
+Her work has been anthologized in Gathering Ground (University of Michigan Press), Bum Rush the Page (Three Rivers Press), Power Lines (Tia Chucha Press), Poetry Slam (Manic D Press), Black Writing from Chicago (Southern Illinois University Press), ROLE CALL (Third World Press), These Hands I Know (Sarabande), Best Black Women’s Erotica 2 (Cleis Press), Hurricane Blues (Southeast Missouri University Press), Home Girls Make Some Noise: Hip Hop Feminism (Parker Publishing), Fingernails Across a Chalkboard (Third World Press), Quotes Community: Notes for Black Poets (University of Michigan Press) and Letters to the World (Red Hen Press).